Cíall agus neart

 There is a baptismal record for a Richard O’Connell on the 22 Dec 1802 in Listowel Parish.
 His parents are listed as Edmundus O’Connell and Phanit Wall and he was sponsored by John O’Connell and Margaret Wall.
 The use of the names Edmundus and Phanit seems to be derived from the Catholic Church’s use of Latin and relates directly to the English names of Edward and Fanny.

-Anna Hennessy (c1806–1881) married James O’Connell (probably around 1835).
+Anna Hennessy (c1806–1881) married James O’Connell (1836).
 Family Lore often gives Anna the double–barrelled name of “Pope–Hennessy”.
 On her death certificate, and the certificates of her Australasian sons, her name is written only as Hennessy.
 She was part of the wider Hennessy family of Cork, and a relative of Sir John Pope Hennessy who was governor of various British colonies.
 This branch added “Pope” to their name after what was seen as a daughter’s advantageous marriage into the Pope family of Riversdale and Causeway.
 The Cork Hennessys called themselves the Hennessys of “Ballyhennessy”.
 After serving as a mercenary for Louis XV of France, the Corcu Loígde nobleman Richard Hennessy would establish his famous Hennessy Cognac on land given him by the king in compensation.
 Several of his descendants have gone on to distinguish themselves in French politics, notably politician Jean Hennessy.
 Family lore mentions John Pope Hennessy as a possible candidate for Governor of New Zealand, and that there would be “jobs aplenty” for any family member willing to make the move, but there is no evidence that this was ever so.
 The Dee family of Lahardane and Hokitika have similiar family lore.

 Anna died 28 Febuary 1881 when she was about 75 and living in Market Street, Listowel.
 Her death certificate names her as Anna O’Connell, female, a farmer’s widow, that she died of acute bronchitis, 8 days, and that James Horgan was present at her death.